 Mention 5 reasons why you need a duck shelter?
 (Keeps the ducks safe from their enemies (pigs, birds), the duck is not frightened when she is sitting on her eggs, protection from thieves, protection from hot sun, protection from wet and cold ground, easy to collect eggs in the morning)

 Why do sitting ducks need a nest box?
 Give two reasons.
-(Fewer eggs broken by other ducks, duck likes a dark, quite place to sit on her eggs)
+(Fewer eggs broken by other ducks, duck likes a dark, quiet place to sit on her eggs)

 Why do you need a brooder?
 Give three reasons.
 (Keeps the young ducklings safe, they can be kept warm easily, easy to feed them good food and to look after them)